rdelgadov/POMODOREST/assets/week-progress/README.md

 #Week Progress

-Here you should put your weekly kanban pictures.
+Here you should put your weekly kanban photos.

 ## How to place an image in Markdown?